Think Congress is bad now? You should see what it was like in the 1800s.

 How hard was it to come up with synonyms for fighting?
-Are there any creative words you break out in regular conversation after writing this book?
+Are there any creative words you break out in regular conversation after writing Field of Blood?

 What a wonderful question!
 It was indeed hard.
 Clash, confrontation, fisticuffs, fistfight, brawl, fracas, rumble, scratch fight, honor dispute: this is the tip of the iceberg in my ongoing quest to avoid using the word “fight” in every paragraph.